 Program overview

-The Bachelor of Arts in Theatre Studies at Acadia University is structured as a four-year program.
-The program is designed to provide a comprehensive education in theatre, combining both theoretical knowledge and practical experience.
+The Bachelor of Arts in Theatre program at Acadia University is structured to provide a well-rounded education in the theatrical arts over a four-year period.
+The program includes:

 Featured Experiences

-• Hands-on Learning: Students gain practical experience through participation in both performance and production roles.
+• Hands-on experience in both performance and production roles.

 Career Options

-Graduates of the Bachelor of Arts in Theatre Studies program at Acadia University can pursue a variety of career paths in the arts and beyond.
-Here are some potential career options:
+Graduates of the Bachelor of Arts in Theatre program can pursue a variety of career paths in Canada, including:

-• Actor: Perform in theatre productions, films, or television, utilizing skills in acting, movement, and voice.
+• Actor: Perform in theatre productions, films, or television, bringing characters to life through performance.

-• Arts Administrator: Manage arts organizations, including theatres, galleries, and cultural institutions, overseeing operations and programming.
+• Arts Administrator: Manage and oversee arts organizations, ensuring smooth operations and effective programming.

-• Production Manager: Coordinate all aspects of theatre productions, including scheduling, budgeting, and logistics.
+• Production Manager: Coordinate all aspects of a production, from budgeting to scheduling and logistics.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.